Treating Icy Road Conditions

 The most common deicer salt uses moisture from water, snow, or slush on the road surface to create the brine solution that does all the melting.
 Salt effectiveness is affected by the moisture content of the snow, chemical concentration, time, pavement temperature, weather conditions, type of road surface topography, traffic volume, width of application which all affect the process of melting snow and ice.
 The city uses accepted industry guidelines which determine the amount of salt required to create brine for various weather conditions.
 The concentration of the brine and the temperature of the pavement are the key variables determining whether and how fast the salt will act.
-When salt dissolves in water, the resulting brine generated at a saturations level or 25%-26%.
+When salt dissolves in water, the resulting brine generated at a saturation level or 25 to 26 percent.
 But the brine is quickly diluted by the snow or ice it contacts.
 As dilution proceeds, there is less salt to depress the water’s freezing point, so the freezing point will rise.
 If temperatures continue to fall, the loss of melting power accelerates.
 As temperatures go down, the amount of salt needed create brine to melt a given quantity of snow and ice increases significantly.
-Multiple applications of salt may be required to keep the brine solution at 25% to continue the melting process.
+Multiple applications of salt may be required to keep the brine solution at 25 percent to continue the melting process.

 Little known fact: Salt can melt four times as much ice at 30 degrees as at 20 degrees.
 Colder it gets will take more time and material to get same results.

 15 degrees required for salt